WebAssembly/interface-types/proposals/interface-types/Explainer.md

 ```
 If `$liftArray` is called in adapter module A to produce a `(list s32)` value
 that is passed to `$lowerLinkedList` in adapter module B, the net result will
-be to convert from A's array representation into B's linked-list representation.
+be to convert from A's array representation into B's linked-list representation
+and then free A's memory.

 ##### Optimization: Element Count